awsdocs/amazon-detective-admin-guide/doc_source/detective-github-scripts.md

 You can use these to perform the following tasks:
 + Enable Detective for an administrator account across Regions\.

+  When you enable Detective, you can assign tag values to the behavior graph\.
 + Add member accounts to an administrator account's behavior graphs across Regions\.
 + Optionally send invitation emails to the member accounts\.
 You can also configure the request to not send invitation emails\.
 + Remove member accounts from an administrator account's behavior graphs across Regions\.